 Summary Committee Meeting Date: 05/06/2018 Item Number: Application ID: LA09/2017/1543/O Target Date: Proposal: Proposed dwelling and domestic garage Location: Site opposite 136 Aghnagar Road Galbally Dungannon Referral Route: Refusal is recommended.
-Recommendation: Applicant Name and Address: Margaret Donnelly 28 Altaglushan Road Galbally Dungannon Agent Name and Address: McKeown and Shields Associates 1 Annagher Road Coalisland BT71 4NE Executive Summary: Outline application for proposed dwelling and do to the policy provision contained within Policy C been demonstrated that the proposed new build established group of buildings on the farm and it exceptional case. ing is visually linked (or sited to cluster) with an Signature(s):
+Recommendation: Applicant Name and Address: Margaret Donnelly 28 Altaglushan Road Galbally Dungannon Agent Name and Address: McKeown and Shields Associates 1 Annagher Road Coalisland BT71 4NE Outline application for proposed dwelling and domestic garage.
+The proposal is deemed contrary to the policy provision contained within Policy CTY 10 and CTY 13 of PPS 21 in that it has not been demonstrated that the proposed new building is visually linked (or sited to cluster) with an established group of buildings on the farm and it does not merit being considered as an exceptional case.
+Signature(s):